wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 notify_time
-^^^^^^^^^^^^
+^^^^^^^^^^^

-Specify the time in seconds between agent checkins to the manager.
-More frequent checkins speed up dissemination of an updated agent.conf file to agents, but also could put undue load on the manager if there are a large number of agents.
+Specifies the time in seconds between agent checkins to the manager.
+More frequent checkins speed up dissemination of an updated ``agent.conf`` file to the agents, but may also put an undo load on the manager if there are a large number of agents.

 +--------------------+-----------------------------+
 | **Default value**  | 60                          |